kibook/spooner/README.md

-# RedM Object Spooner
+# Spooner

-Tool for spawning, placing, and removing entities in RedM, inspired by Menyoo's Object Spooner.
+Tool for spawning, placing, and removing entities, inspired by Menyoo's Object Spooner.

 # Features